DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-This is handy when you want to take a variable number of arguments with a rest parameter, and you need a minimum number of elements, but you don’t want to introduce intermediate variables.
+This is handy when you want to take a variable number of arguments with a rest parameter, and you need a minimum number of elements, but you don't want to introduce intermediate variables.

 ## `readonly` Tuple Types